peterjc/thapbi-pict/docs/commands.rst

 dots indicate some additional options.

-The main sub-commands are to do with classifying sequence files and reporting the results, and these are described in the :ref:`worked example
+The main sub-commands are to do with classifying sequence files and reporting the results, and these are described in the first :ref:`worked example
 <worked_example>`:

 * ``prepare`` - turn paired FASTQ input files for each sample, giving de-duplicated FASTA files